Strategic Living

 When facing uncertainty, people reach for strategies, such as:

-Gather more information.
+Gathering more information.
 But research has diminishing returns.
 Past a certain point, you begin collecting information for its own sake instead of using it to help you make the decision.
 Beyond that, you’re mostly finding contradictory opinions and reasons to second guess yourself.
 Information gathering becomes procrastination disguised as diligence.
+Of course, information absolutely helps make decisions, but the more time you spend gathering unknown information is less time you have to weigh the known options of the decision.

-Trust your gut.
+Trusting your gut.
 But intuition is pattern recognition and pattern misrecognition.
 Your gut might be detecting genuine warning signs, or it might just be conflating novelty with danger, or familiarity with safety.
 Gut feelings alone are not reliable enough to follow blindly.
+Even if they were, they’re not sufficient enough to trust alone, unless the decision is unconsequential.

 Imagine future regret.
 But people are terrible at predicting what they’ll regret.
 Things that seem catastrophic now often become “thank God that didn’t work out” stories.
 Choices that felt safe can calcify into years of dissatisfaction you didn’t see coming.
-The brain rationalizes the circumstances it is given, making it impossible to accurately predict how you will feel after any decision.
-You’re guessing what a different version of you will feel.
+The brain rationalizes whatever circumstances it is given, making it impossible to accurately predict how you will feel after any decision.
+You’re guessing what a different version of you will feel when you don’t even know what different version of yourself you will become.

 Run experiments.
-But not all decisions are capable of being tested.
-And even when experiments are possible, they’re imperfect.
+But not all decisions are capable of being tested, and even less are capable of being tested in a way that is actually useful.
+And even when experiments are possible, they’re fundamentally imperfect.
 The novelty of a trial run doesn’t predict the reality of sustained commitment.
-You can’t fully feel the affects of a choice unless you actually go through with it.
+You can’t fully feel the affects of a choice unless you actually go through with it, regardless of how much testing you have done beforehand.

-None of these strategies solve the problem because the problem isn’t solvable.
+None of these strategies solve the problem because the problem isn’t inherently solvable.

 Authenticity